Wednesday, 21 March 2018

 It has been centuries since the advent of spring was marked universally.

-My published cookbooks are available for sale through myself and on amazon.
+My published cookbooks are available for sale through myself via email, in independent book stores across the world and on Amazon India.

 The World of Parsi Cooking: Food Across Borders is a 3 award winning book.
 It has been self published in July 2019 and will be going into its second print in 2022.